natalie-kate/Haunted/README.md

    - As the site owner I want to build up a media presence and fan base to ultimately capitalise on that by introducing a subscription club.

-   ### Structure
-   I decided that it would make sense to have three pages wih different sections on the home/about and evidence page.
-   The information took two distinct groups, that of information (Home/about page) and that of evidence.
-I also believe that on a site that is informational at its core that encouraging users to pursue this possibly new interest through further resources

    ### User Stories

    - #### First Time Visitor